 Many women have done nothing about their future, because they lack knowledge, feel fearful and don’t know where to start.
 But action is needed, and it is needed now.
 There are 4 steps that every woman can take today, to start to prepare more effectively.

 - Picture the ideal retirement.
 When will it be?
 Where will it be?
 What will you be doing?
 If this ideal retirement is to become a reality, then women must act to make it happen.

 My Path to Financial Security coaching booklet will help you to get started on this.

 - Calculate how much this ideal retirement will cost.
 Which? and the Money Advice Service both have great information to help with this.

 - Calculate likely retirement income.
 Gather information about private pensions, and any investments, as well as getting a state pension forecast.
 Then use the calculator on the Money Advice Service website to calculate likely retirement income.

 - If you discover that there is a shortfall, then now is the time to take action.
-Check out my Finance for Freedom course, and get started on your journey right now.
+Check out my Path to Financial Security course, and get started on your journey right now.

 Too far away?
 Too scary?